Alfred Gwynne Vanderbilt Jr.: 1934: Estate of Alice G. Vanderbilt

-Alfred, his brother George, and their half-brother William shared a $500,000 bequest in the Will of their paternal grandmother Alice Claypoole Vanderbilt following her death in 1934.
+Alfred, his brother George W. Vanderbilt III, and their older half-brother William H. Vanderbilt III shared a $500,000 bequest in the Will of their paternal grandmother Alice Claypoole Vanderbilt following her death in 1934.

 1931: Estate of Isaac Edward Emerson

 Approximately $9 million of the $12.7 million estate of Alfred's maternal grandfather, Isaac Edward Emerson, was placed in a 20-year Trust following Emerson's death in 1931.
 Under the terms of his grandfather's will, Alfred was to receive 2% of the annual income, and 2% of the Trust Capital when it vested in 1951.
 His mother Margaret and her step-mother each received a 35.5% share of the trust.
 The value of the Trust was reported to be approximately $6,000,000 when the Trust vested in 1951, indicating that Alfred's share would amount to $120,000, and his mother's share as $2,130,000.